mhsnrafi/auth-product-api-django/README.md

 ## **Features**

-- **Authentication**: Custom user registration and JWT-based login
+- **Authentication**: Custom user registration and JWT-based login.
-- **Password management**: Password reset via email and change password functionality
+- **Password management**: Password reset via email and change password functionality.
-- **Product management**: APIs for product listing, selection, and reporting
+- **Product management**: APIs for product listing, selection, and reporting.
-- **Session Persistence**: Search results and product selections are saved even after re-opening the browser
+- **Session Persistence**: Search results and product selections are saved even after re-opening the browser.
-- **API Documentation**: Auto-generated API documentation with Swagger and ReDoc using `drf-yasg`
+- **API Documentation**: Auto-generated API documentation with Swagger and ReDoc using `drf-yasg`.
-- **API Testing**: Postman collection provided for API testing
+- **API Testing**: Postman collection provided for API testing.
-- **Dockerized**: Runs in a Docker environment for easy deployment and scaling
+- **Dockerized**: Runs in a Docker environment for easy deployment and scaling.

 ---